Star Fox: Assault: Synopsis

 Beltino uses the Core Memory to locate the Aparoid Homeworld, and discovers their vulnerability to apoptosis.
-He creates a program which, if fired into the Aparoid Queen, will force all Aparoids to self-destruct.
-Star Fox and Star Wolf travel to the Aparoid Homeworld, only to discover the planet's core is blocked by a regenerative shield.
-With the Great Fox becoming infected, Peppy and ROB crash it into the shield to create an opening for the two teams to enter.
-While Star Wolf takes care of the remaining Aparoid forces, Fox and his allies reach the planet's core.
-The Aparoid Queen attempts to use the voices of Peppy, Pepper, Pigma and James McCloud to deceive them into joining her, but the team is undeterred.
-After a long battle, Fox launches the self-destruct program into the Queen, but she resists it and attempts to escape to create an antibody.
-The team deals the final blow to the Queen, killing her and causing the self-destruction of the planet and all the Aparoids.
-Successfully evacuating, the Star Fox team reunite with Peppy and ROB, who survived the crash via an escape pod and reveal the other infectees have been cured, including General Pepper.
-Satisfied, Fox thanks his friends as they head for home.
+He creates a self-destruct program which, if fired into the Aparoid Queen, will force all the Aparoids to self-destruct.
+Star Fox, Star Wolf, and the Cornerian navy travel to the Aparoid Homeworld, only to discover the Homeworld Core is blocked by a regenerative shield.
+With the Great Fox becoming infected by the Aparoids, Peppy and ROB crash it into the shield, creating an opening for the two teams to enter the Homeworld Core.

+While Star Wolf stays behind to take care of the remaining Aparoid forces, Star Fox reaches the Aparoid Queen.
+The queen attempts to use the voices of Peppy, Pepper, Pigma, and Fox's dead father, James McCloud, to deceive them into joining her, but the team is undeterred.
+After a long battle, Fox launches the self-destruct program into the queen, but she resists it and attempts to escape to create an antibody.
+Fox deals the final blow to the queen, killing her and causing the self-destruction of the Aparoids and their homeworld.
+Successfully evacuating, the team reunites with Peppy and ROB, who survived the crash by using an escape pod and reveal the other infectees, including Pepper, have been cured.
+Confident that Star Wolf has also survived, Fox thanks everyone as they head for home.